-What Could be Causing Your Blurry Vision in Manchester?
+What Could be Causing Your Blurry Vision in South Windsor?

 This is the name given to the condition that usually leads to the need for prescription eyeglasses or contact lenses.
 With it, the eye doesn’t focus light directly on the retina, but instead, puts the focal point ahead or behind it.
 When light doesn’t have the retina as its actual focal point, vision is blurry at either near or far distances.
 Prescription lenses refocus the light to hit the retina right on, thereby clearing up the blurriness.